Kinetic Energy Driven Ferromagnetic Insulator

 \textit{Phase transitions by tuning $t'$ and $U$.}\textemdash We now consider finite values of $U$, which generates the competition between AFM and FM exchanges.
 For simplicity only the case of $\phi=0$ is considered here.
-The intra-trimer ground states are a set of spin-1 triplet as long as $U>0$ as shown in SM.~(\ref{App:eigenstate of trimer at n=2}), which in contrast to the case of a square that the ground state becomes spin-$\frac{3}{2}$ at a large value of $U/t\ge 18.7$~\cite{dehollain2020nagaoka}.
-The AFM exchange between two neighboring trimers is estimated as follows: The inter-trimer coupling is from a tip of one trimer to a bond of another trimer.
-When projected to the total spin of each trimer, a correction factor of $\frac{1}{3}\times\frac{2}{3} $ is generated to the AFM exchange $4t^{\prime 2}/U$ between two singly occupied sites, yielding $J_{AF}\approx c (t^\prime)^2 /U$ with $c$ close to 1.
-Then the crossing from the AFM exchange to the FM one is estimated to take place roughly at $\frac{t^{\prime 2}}{U} \sim \frac{2t^{\prime 2}}{27t} $, {\it i.e.}, at the order of $U/t\sim 13$.
+The intra-trimer ground states are a set of spin-1 triplet as long as $U>0$~\cite{supp}, in contrast to the case of a square that the ground state becomes spin-$\frac{3}{2}$ at a large value of $U/t\ge 18.7$~\cite{dehollain2020nagaoka}.
+The detailed calculation of the superexchange coupling $J$ between two neighboring spin-1 trimers at finite values of $U$ is presented in SM.
+Sect.
+D~\cite{supp}, yielding \bea J=-\frac{2}{27} \frac{t^{\prime 2}}{t} + \frac{62}{81} \frac{t^{\prime 2}}{U}. \eea where $1\ll U/t<\infty$ is assumed.
+The 1st term in Eq. (\ref{eq:fullexchange}) arises from the FM super-exchange as explained before, and the 2nd one is the AFM super-exchange involving doubly occupied intermediate states.
+The overall value of $J$ switches from FM to AFM approximately at $U_F/t\approx 10.3$ at which $J=0$ Around $J=0$, high-order superexchanges would be important.